Monday, July 16, 2018

 I crossed over to Nha Trang Centre and found more outlets selling crocodile skin bags.
 I learnt that bags made from skin from the crocodile belly cost more than those made from its back.
 I learnt that the scales can tell you how old the crocodile was: the bigger the more adult it was.
 And that one crocodile is used for one bag.
 Imagine that!
 Imagine how many crocodiles are killed each year!
 While crocodiles are one of my least favourite animals, I would still love to own a Birkin or Kelly in crocodile or alligator skin but the sight of so many dead crocodiles in one place depressed me.
 I left the mall after buying a 6-litre bottle of mineral water and struggled with it back to my hotel.

 I stumbled upon the Chay Banh Mi Stall which I had read sold vegetarian buns.
-Char means vegetarian and banh means bread (from bun I suppose).
+Chay means vegetarian and banh means bread (from bun I suppose).
 So if you’re in Vietnam and want to find vegetarian restaurant, look for the word Chay.
 I went to my room first to deposit the water bottle before going out again to buy vegetarian bun for dinner.
 It was surprisingly filling, Alhamdulillah.

 I watched a bit of Wimbledon before turning in.